Earnings disappointment dent European shares, Athens retreats further

 strong business ties to the region, such as European carmakers

-and luxury goods firms, as well as mining and oil stocks.
-China
+and luxury goods firms, as well as mining and oil stocks due to

 Oil prices recovered slightly on Tuesday after a sharp drop